Laurie0131/PitchSample/PITCHME.md

 Note:
 DXE <Br>

+Works after system memory has been discovered and initialized DXE drivers are typically stored in flash in compressed form and must be decompressed into memory before execution

+- Responsibility for DXE Core
+- Consumes HOB List
+- Builds UEFI and DXE Service Tables
+- EFI System Table
+- UEFI Boot Services Table
+- UEFI Runtime Services Table
+- DXE Services Table
+- Makes Memory-Only Boot Services Available that will be in memory until ExitBootServices()
+- Hands off control to the DXE Dispatcher
+- Requires access to Firmware Volumes
+- Requires LoadImage(), StartImage(), Exit()
+- DXE Drivers will build the Architectural Protocols
+- May require decompression service

+- DXE FOUNDATION Theory of Operation
+- The First goal is to Initialize the Platform – Initialize the Chipset and the platform

+- We want to Load Drivers to construct an environment that can support boot manager and  boot the OS

 ---
 @title[UEFI Boot Flow DXE]
 #### <p align="center"><span class="gold"  text-align: top >UEFI - PI & EDK II Boot Flow </span><span style="color:white;">&nbsp;&nbsp;&nbsp;&nbsp;-&nbsp;<b>DXE</b> </span></p>